scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 Uproot was a huge hit with incoming HEP students; suddenly they could access HEP data using pip or conda, use tools they already knew like Pandas and the rapidly growing machine learning frameworks.
 There were still some gaps and pain points in the ecosystem, but an analysis without C++ or compiling ROOT was finally possible.
+Scikit-HEP did not and does not intend to "replace" ROOT, but it provides solutions that work natively in the Python ecosystem, which in this case was to remove the ROOT requirement from reading data files.

 Several other useful HEP libraries were also written.
 Particle for accessing the Particle Data Group (PDG) particle data in a simple and Pythonic way.